Modern Slavery Act Transparency Statement 2026

 Our policies in relation to slavery and human trafficking processes

 Within the Society, ethical and compliant behaviour sits at the heart of what we do.
-We have implemented a variety of policies and processes which are made available to all of our directly employed colleagues.
+We have implemented a variety of policies and processes which are reviewed on a periodic basis and made available to our directly employed colleagues.
 These must be adhered to as part of a colleague’s contractual obligations and set out the expectations for colleagues to act ethically and with integrity.
-The policies and standards in the following table detail the documents that help to support the Society’s commitment to reducing the risk of modern slavery and human trafficking in the business and the supply chains and provide opportunities to allow any cases to be identified.
+The policies and standards are set out in the following table.
+These documents help to support the Society’s commitment to reducing the risk of modern slavery and human trafficking in the business and the supply chains.
+They also provide opportunities to allow any cases to be identified.

 The policy has been designed to articulate how the Society manages People Risk throughout the employment lifecycle.